kdheepak/vscode-hovercraft/README.md

 ### No hovers appearing

-- Check CSV file location: Must be in `.vscode` folder
+- Check CSV/JSON file location: Must be in `.data` folder or in the `.data` folder
-- Check CSV filename: Must match pattern `hovercraft.<ext>.csv`
+- Check CSV/JSON filename: Must match pattern `hovercraft.<ext>.csv` or `hovercraft.<ext>.json`
 - Check CSV format: Must have `keyword` and `description` columns
+- Check JSON format: Must be an array of objects with `keyword` and `description` fields
 - Check Output panel: View → Output → "Hovercraft Language Server"

 ### Extension not activating